-With the failure rate for new advisors at 80-90 percent, hiring associates can be a costly decision if not handled correctly from the start.
+With the failure rate for new financial professionals at 80-90 percent, hiring an associate can be a costly decision if not handled correctly from the start.
 So before jumping full speed ahead into recruiting, it’s important to first consider what you hope to achieve by adding to your practice.

-Generally, there are four strategies that call for hiring associate advisors:
+Generally, there are four strategies that call for hiring an associate:

 1. Branch Leverage: